samswain2/MSiA-FQ/README.md

 # MSiA-FQ
-Repo for coding-based homeworks for the MSiA Program Fall Quarter.
+Repo containing all homework for the MSiA Program Fall Quarter.

 ## Courses (Fall Quarter)
 - MSiA 400: Everything Starts with Data